Rogue (Marvel Comics): 1980s

+1990s and after

+In Uncanny X-Men #269 (Oct 1990), Rogue journeys to the Savage Land; her costume is shredded into a kind of bikini, leading to a much more sexualized depiction of the character.
+Beginning with X-Men #1 in 1991, Rogue was part of the X-Men's Blue Team, along with Wolverine, Cyclops, Beast, Gambit, Psylocke, and Jubillee.
+In X-Men vol. 2 #4 (January 1992), Gambit begins to romantically pursue Rogue.

+In 1994 Rogue received her own limited series, a sequel to the 1993 Gambit limited series which starred Rogue's love interest.
+It was created under the Marvel method and was the first work by Mike Wieringo for Marvel Comics.

 Rogue's real name and early history were not revealed until more than 20 years after her introduction.
 Until the backstory provided by Robert Rodi in the ongoing Rogue series, begun in September 2004, her background was only hinted at.
 This resulted in Rodi's version of Rogue's origins inadvertently conflicting with earlier information.
 In X-Men Unlimited #4, Scott Lobdell indicates that Rogue ran away from her father after her mutant powers manifested, but in Uncanny X-Men #182, Rogue reflects that she never knew her father because he had left before she was born, and several issues, including Uncanny X-Men #178 and X-Men #93, indicate that Rogue was taken in by Mystique and Destiny before her mutation became active.

 Chris Claremont said in June 2016 that, had he not left Marvel in 1991, Mystique would have been Rogue's real mother.
 It is a storyline that appeared in a 2009 run of the series X-Men Forever.
-Claremont also revealed that the only advice he gave to artist Michael Golden was that Rogue should be inspired by Grace Jones and that she should have streaks of white in her hair.
-However, Michael Golden did not know what Jones looked like so the visual he submitted did not resemble Jones at all.
-Still, Claremont immediately approved, telling Golden he "nailed it."

 Rogue was a regular character in Uncanny Avengers (2012), beginning with issue #1.

 Rogue had two limited solo series between 1995 and 2000, followed by an ongoing series from 2004 to 2005, and she is slated for a fourth volume set for release in 2026.

 2025 saw the publication of a limited series titled Rogue: The Savage Land by writer Tim Seeley and artist Zulema Lavina.